-- Fulfil the minimum required (8 semesters) of the residential requirement for the programme of study and has not exceeded the maximum period of study (14 semesters). - ☑ Fulfil all credit requirements of the courses for the programme of study required units such as the requirements for each component (Core, Elective/ Minor and University courses/Option). - ☑ Obtained a CGPA of 2.00 and above for Core components. - Obtained a CGPA of 2.00 and above for the programme. - Achieved a minimum of 'C' grade or a grade point of 2.00 for Bahasa Malaysia, English Language (4 units), TITAS, Ethnic Relations, and Core Entrepreneurship.
+- Fulfil the minimum required (8 semesters) of the residential requirement for the programme of study and has not exceeded the maximum period of study (14 semesters). - Fulfil all credit requirements of the courses for the programme of study required units such as the requirements for each component (Core, Elective/ Minor and University courses/Option). - ☑ Obtained a CGPA of 2.00 and above for Core components. - ☑ Obtained a CGPA of 2.00 and above for the programme. - Achieved a minimum of 'C' grade or a grade point of 2.00 for Bahasa Malaysia, English Language (4 units), Appreciation of Ethics and Civilisations, Philosophy and Current Issues, and Core Entrepreneurship.